Fiscal Fact No. 2

 Today, President Bush outlined his economic growth plan which would accelerate all of the phased-in individual tax changes enacted in 2001.
 These include:

 - Reducing the marriage penaltyA marriage penalty is when a household’s overall tax bill increases due to a couple marrying and filing taxes jointly.
 A marriage penalty typically occurs when two individuals with similar incomes marry; this is true for both high- and low-income couples. by (1) setting the standard deductionThe standard deduction reduces a taxpayer’s taxable income by a set amount determined by the government.
-It was nearly doubled for all classes of filers by the 2017 Tax Cuts and Jobs Act (TCJA) as an incentive for taxpayers not to itemize deductions when filing their federal income taxes. at 2 times the single amount for married couples filing jointly (this increases the standard deduction from $7,950 to $9,500 for couples), and (2) setting the top 15% bracket threshold at 2 times the single amount for couples (this increases the top amount in the 15% bracket from $47,450 to $56,800).
+Taxpayers who take the standard deduction cannot also itemize their deductions; it serves as an alternative. at 2 times the single amount for married couples filing jointly (this increases the standard deduction from $7,950 to $9,500 for couples), and (2) setting the top 15% bracket threshold at 2 times the single amount for couples (this increases the top amount in the 15% bracket from $47,450 to $56,800).

 - Expanding the income threshold of the new 10% rate from $12,000 for couples to $14,000.